Duluth Ship Canal: History

 U.S. Army Corps of Engineers barge in the canal, looking towards Duluth.

 USCGC Mackinaw entering the harbor from the canal, beneath the Aerial Lift Bridge.
 The rear range light can be seen behind it.

 The construction of the first locks on the St. Marys River in 1855 allowed for navigation between the lakes, and Superior Bay presented itself as an attractive harbor.
 From the point of view of Duluth residents, however, arrangements were less than satisfactory, as ships from that city had to pass Superior, Wisconsin on the way to the lake, as the only natural outlet was between Minnesota Point and Wisconsin Point at the far end of the bay.
 Also, while sheltered, the bay was not naturally as deep as was desirable, and the canal was convoluted.
 In 1865 a harbor was constructed outside the bay using a breakwater, and this was gradually improved over the next several years.
 A storm in 1871 destroyed the structure, and though it was rebuilt the next year, it was abandoned in 1878 due to ongoing ice and storm damage.

 An 1866 report by Lt.
 Col. W. F. Raynolds of the Bureau of Topographical Engineers recommended cutting a canal through Minnesota Point, but due to the cost, no action was taken.
 Instead, a massive federal effort was undertaken to improve facilities in Superior.
 At the same time, the city of Duluth combined forces with the Lake Superior and Mississippi Railroad to dig a canal on their own.
-This began in 1870, and politicians in Wisconsin, seeing traffic through Superior threatened, went to the war department to have construction stopped, eventually obtaining an injunction on July 13, 1871.
+This began in 1870, and politicians in Wisconsin, seeing traffic through Superior threatened, went to the War Department to have construction stopped, eventually obtaining an injunction on July 13, 1871.
 They were too late.
-The canal was completed two months earlier, with local lore holding that on April 30, 1871, a group of city residents, summoned by brewer (soon to be mayor) Sidney Luce, came to the site with shovels and picks and dug the first connection between the bay and the lake.
+The canal was completed two months earlier, with local lore holding that on April 30, 1871, a group of city residents, summoned by brewer (and soon to be mayor) Sidney Luce, came to the site with shovels and picks and dug the first connection between the bay and the lake.